klekkala/ardrone_navmap/README.md

 # Package tum_ardrone

+This package is an implementation of lsd_slam tracking and mapping instead of ptam for the original tum_ardrone.
+LSD SLAM is used from the original

 This package contains the implementation corresponding to the following publications:

 - [Scale-Aware Navigation of a Low-Cost Quadrocopter with a Monocular Camera](https://vision.in.tum.de/_media/spezial/bib/engel14ras.pdf) (J. Engel, J. Sturm, D. Cremers)